mjroney/SeatingChartCreator/README.md

+## My Intentions
+I'm a new coder, too new really to be messing with this level of work.
+I intend on using this as a template for a vacation scheduler.
+Managing a union shop, the vacation days are scheduled in a manner similar to the guidelines for the seating chart.

 ## Seating Chart Creator
 Seating Chart Creator is a Python desktop application that finds an optimal set of seating charts for a multi-day event, subject